Xcraft-Inc/xcraft.ch/content/elves/_index.md

 # Elfes

-> Let him not vow to walk in the dark, who has not seen the nightfall.
+> Sometimes to find the light, we must first touch the darkness.
-> -- Elrond
+> -- Galadriel